Save up to $1,322 on our trips! Limited spots. Book Now.

 Heracleion, Egypt

 Located off the coast of the Egyptian town of Abu-Qir just northwest of Alexandria, lies the sunken city of Heracleion.
-Discovered in 2000 thirty feet under the sea, excavations of the ancient site – formerly the main trading point of the Mediterranean during its heyday in the 6th century BC – have unearthed artifacts including giant statues, pottery, jewelry, wrecked ships and coins dating back to the Ptolemaic dynasty.
+Discovered in 2000 thirty feet under the sea, excavations of the ancient site – formerly the main trading point of the Mediterranean during its heyday in the 6th century BC – have unearthed artefacts including giant statues, pottery, jewellery, wrecked ships and coins dating back to the Ptolemaic dynasty.
 Currently there are plans in the works to construct an underwater museum that would not only allow visitors to see Heracleion’s sunken treasures up close, but also protect the ancient city from pollution and poaching.

 Stele of Thonis-Heracleion, Thonis-Heracleion, Aboukir Bay, Egypt